PranavEranki/AI-Pre-Requisites/Tableau/ReadMe.md

 For the notes on data visualization, go to [Notes](https://github.com/PranavEranki/AI-Pre-Requisites/blob/master/Tableau/Notes.md)

-For the notes on Tableau and how to use it, go to
+For the notes on Tableau and how to use it, go to the [Tableau Notes](https://github.com/PranavEranki/AI-Pre-Requisites/blob/master/Tableau/TableauNotes.md)